Sakthiprian/yolov8-ppe/README.md

 ### 2. Split Dataset (Optional)

-To split your dataset into training and validation sets:
+To split your dataset into training and validation sets, use the train_validation_split.py file

 ### 3. Train Model on Custom Dataset (Optional)